tanjun.annotations#

 The value to pass for the argument if the flag is provided without a value.

-If this is undefined then a value will always need to be passed for the flag.
+If this is tanjun.abc.NO_DEFAULT then a value will be required for this flag.

 __init__ #